Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Introduction (Problem Motivation and Literature Review)

-In this work, we propose a novel Stein's operator making use of the structure of Lie groups, leading to KSD, a normalization-free loss function applicable to all Lie groups.
-Furthermore, we present applications of the KSD to important problems on the widely encountered Lie group \(\SO(N)\).
+In this work, we propose a novel Stein's operator (see equation \ref{StOG}) making use of the structure of Lie groups, leading to a KSD with a closed form (see equation \ref{KSDForm}), {\it a normalization-free loss function applicable to all Lie groups}.
+The asymptotic properties of the KSD and its minimizer are established in theorems \ref{KSDasymptotic}, \ref{KSDasymptotic-stronger}, \ref{MKSDEconsistency} and \ref{MKSDECLT} respectively.
+Furthermore, we present applications of the KSD to important problems on the widely encountered Lie group \(\SO(N)\) in \S \ref{ExpSO(N)} and example \ref{vMF-SO(N)}.
 Specifically, experiments \ref{MKSDEvsMLE} will address the issue of the normalization constant that arises in MLE and how the estimation obtained using proposed normalization-free KSD yields far more accurate parameter estimates compared to MLE that uses approximations for the normalization constant.

-The rest of this paper is organized as follows: In section \ref{background}, we present the mathematical preliminaries required in the rest of the paper.
+\paragraph{Organization:} The rest of this paper is organized as follows: In Section \ref{background}, we present the mathematical preliminaries required in the rest of the paper.
 Section \ref{KSD-LG} contains the key theoretical results involving the derivation of the KSD on Lie groups.
-In section \ref{MKSDE-section} we present the minimum kernel Stein discrepancy estimator and its asymptotic properties, and analyze different practical situations that arise in applications.
+In Section \ref{MKSDE-section} we present the minimum kernel Stein discrepancy estimator and its asymptotic properties, and analyze different practical situations that arise in applications.
 Proofs of all theorems are included in the supplementary.
-Finally, we present experiments in section \ref{experiments} and conclude in section \ref{conclusion}.
+Finally, we present experiments in Section \ref{experiments} and conclude in Section \ref{conclusion}.